[Learn Korean E2] Korean Vowels! Pronunciation and Writing with Chart!

 Also, the pronunciation is written in English alphabets, so you can use it to check your Korean pronunciation.

-However, the way the letters are written in English is a little different from the actual Korean pronunciation.
+However, the way the letters are written in English differs slightly from Korean pronunciation.

 The Basic Sounds